WebAssembly/spec/spectec/test-prose/TEST.md

     3) Let iN_1 be i_u1.
     4) If (cvtop_u1 = WRAP), then:
       a) Return [$wrap__($sizenn1(Inn_1), $sizenn2(Inn_2), iN_1)].
-2. If the type of nt_u1 is Fnn, then:
+2. If nt_u1 is Fnn, then:
   a.
 Let Fnn_1 be nt_u1.
   b.
-If the type of nt_u3 is Inn, then:
+If nt_u3 is Inn, then:
     1) Let Inn_2 be nt_u3.
     2) If cvtop_u1 is TRUNC, then:
       a) Let (TRUNC sx) be cvtop_u1.